-The processes of this risk assessment are as follows (1) identification of hazards (2) assessing the hazard risks (3) controlling the risks (4) recording any findings and (5) reviewing the controls.
+The risk assessment process is as follows: (1) identification of hazards, (2) assessment of the hazard risks, (3) controlling the risks, (4) recording any findings and (5) reviewing the controls.
 In the event of a reported workplace health risk or incident by any employee, the employee is expected to report the identified risk or incident to his immediate supervisor.
 The supervisor is expected to resolve the hazard immediately or report to senior management for resolution and corrective actions to be conducted.
-Prior to any corrective actions, site investigations and interviews will be conducted to understand the workplace health risk or incident reported before determining the corrective actions to be taken.
+Prior to any corrective actions, site investigations and interviews will be conducted to understand the reported workplace health risk or incident before determining the corrective actions to be taken.

-As the Group engages contractors for technical repair works which involves higher risk on their workplace health and safety, we will conduct briefings prior to the start of their work.
+As the Group engages contractors for technical repair works that involve higher risk to their workplace health and safety, we conduct briefings prior to the start of their work.
 This briefing is usually conducted for at least an hour per week to remind them of the health and safety risks.
 The Ministry of Manpower ("MOM") approved "Work at Height" course is also provided for workers who need to work at height.
-As these potential risks and hazards are communicated to our employees and contractors, it is expected that they comply with the recommended course of actions to remain safe while at the workplace.
+As these potential risks and hazards are communicated to our employees and contractors, it is expected that they comply with the recommended course of action to remain safe while at the workplace.